Bot Detection

 Radware Bot Manager's API call and embedded JavaScript tag collect and share several parameters about the visitor for processing by bot detection engine.
 Bot Manager’s detection engine works in real time to analyze every visitor to a website, mobile application, and API, and develops a unique fingerprint for each visitor and bot.

-If a visitor is a human or search engine or partner bot, Bot Manager allows access in a few milliseconds without slowing down the user experience.
-However, when a bad bot is detected, Bot Manager can block it, show a CAPTCHA, feed it with fake data, and other types of responses based on your organization’s needs.
+If a visitor is a human or search engine or partner bot, Bot Manager allows access in a few milliseconds—without slowing down the user experience.
+However, when a bad bot is detected, Bot Manager can block it, show a CAPTCHA, feed it with fake data, and utilize other types of responses based on an organization’s needs.

 Five Benefits of Integrating Bot Management with Your CDN